 Indoor Plant Styling Tips

-Before styling any space for a photo shoot, I start with greenery.
+Before styling any space for a shoot, I start with greenery.
 Fresh-cut flowers are lovely but are often a last-minute call and are fully dependant on what’s available at the flower market.
 Seasonal timing matters too—one year, while shooting near Valentine’s Day, tulips were the only decent option… not the sexiest decor.
-Because flowers can be unpredictable in general, I always begin with the dependable houseplant.
+And since the flower market can be unpredictable in general, I always begin with the dependable houseplant.

-Of course, we still layer in blankets and decorative objects for a photo session, but plants anchor the styling and influence nearly every other decision.
+Of course, we still layer in blankets and decorative objects for the final pics, but plants anchor the styling and influence nearly every other decision.
 They bring life to a room and photograph beautifully—a key reason I rely on these go-to indoor plant styling tips in nearly every shoot.
 If you’re planning a shoot, redecorating a space, or staging a home, these greens can add life, texture, and shape to any interior.
-Below are some plants I admired on a recent trip to LA, along with photos from a shoot I styled back East.
+Read on for some plants I admired on a recent trip to LA, along with photos from a shoot I styled back East.

-Jenna Cooper Los Angeles featured plants I rarely see back East.
 A pair of Song of India plants stood out with their striped leaves and sculptural shape.
 They like bright, indirect light and infrequent watering, but benefit from steady humidity.
 A tall Burmese fishtail palm caught my eye—full at the top, neatly pruned at the base.
 It prefers filtered light, regular watering, and high humidity.
 A classic oleander in a fluted pot added structure.
-It needs full sun, good drainage, and occasional deep watering.
+This one needs full sun, good drainage, and occasional deep watering.
 A dragon tree nearby felt like sculpture, with minimal leaves and moss at the base.
 It’s low-maintenance, tolerating low light and infrequent watering.
 Lastly, a blue star fern on the counter added softness.
 It thrives in medium light and tolerates missed waterings better than most ferns.

-At my own photoshoot back East, let’s start with the easy-care crowd—plants that typically need water once a week.
-Myrtle topiaries are a longtime favorite, though they’re a bit tricky.
+At my own photoshoot back East, I borught a load of houseplants to the shoot.
+Let’s start with the easy-care crowd—plants that typically need water once a week.
+Myrtle topiaries are a longtime favorite, though they’re a bit tricky to care for.
 They prefer consistently moist soil and don’t tolerate neglect.
 If you’re willing to keep up, they’re worth it.
 Polka dot begonias are bold and graphic, and yes—polka dots are back this season.
-Heart of Jesus (Caladium) adds color and drama with sculptural leaves.
+Heart of Jesus (Caladium) adds color and drama with sculptural nad colorful leaves.

 Next are the plants that need water about every 10 days.
 Japanese aralia—also called Japanese fatsia—does well indoors with cool, indirect light, especially from north- or east-facing windows.
 Dwarf umbrella trees (Schefflera arboricola) are another easy-care option: sculptural, full, and perfect for softening corners.
 They prefer bright, indirect light and typically need water every 10 to 14 days, making them ideal for frequent travelers—or the occasionally forgetful.
 Lastly, a bonsai tree—a classic nod to Asian influence.
 This one was a Goldegate ficus, styled with precision and balance.
 It thrives in bright, indirect light with steady moisture but doesn’t like soggy soil.
 Prune regularly to maintain shape and encourage dense growth.